cowpod/TechnicSolder/README.md

 post_max_size=10G
 ```

-And then relevant settings in nginx/apache2, eg.
+And then relevant settings in nginx/apache2, eg. for nginx
 ```nginx
 client_max_body_size 10G;
 ```
+And for apache whatever relevant setting.